bdorenbaum-cmd/suspension-kinematics/README.md

 ### 1. Clone the Repository

-Open **Git Bash** and navigate to the folder where you want the project to live.
+Open Command Prompt and navigate to the folder where you want the project to live.
 I typically leave it in my home direcotry so run:

 ```
-cd
+cd %USERPROFILE%
 ```

 Clone this repository using SSH: